 You can!
 Just substitute your favorite gluten free flour blend in a 1:1 ratio for the all purpose flour in the recipe.

-If You Liked This Recipe, You Might Like These Vegan Breakfast Ideas
+You Might Like These Vegan Breakfast Ideas

 Vegan Blueberry Muffins